exvuma/ai-dev-tasks/generate-tasks.md

 ## Target Audience

 Assume the primary reader of the task list is a **junior developer** who will implement the feature with awareness of the existing codebase context.
+Tasks should reference the specific cursor rule files (`@database-patterns.md`, `@development-workflow.md`, etc.) and patterns to ensure consistency with established conventions.